gh-bot/fix-labeler/README.md

 - name: Fixed Issues Labeler
   uses: gh-bot/fix-labeler@master
   with:
-    # Personal access token (PAT) used to fetch the repository.
-By default the PAT is
+    # By default the action is using Personal access token (PAT) used to fetch
-    # configured with the local access config, which enables your scripts to run
-    # authenticated commands.
+    # the repository.
     #
     # Default: ${{ github.token }}
     token: ''

     # Name of the label to apply to fixed issues.
 When parameter is
     # not present, issues will be annotated with a label named as current branch,
     # "master" or "develop" for example.
 If requested label is not found in the
     # repository, nothing is annotated
     #
     # Default: Current branch name